abhyamgupta123/Unzipper/README.md

 ## Troubleshooting

-If this utility doesn't works in your system then check the following paths and files for troubleshooting:-
+If this utility doesn't work in your system then check the following paths and files for troubleshooting:-

 - First check if the `setup.sh` file is executed with or without `sudo` permission.
   As mentioned before **Don't run setup.sh** with sudo priviledges as this results in setting up wrong enviornment variables as you can see in the service file.